Basic information of the minor

-Target group: Minor in Nordic Visual Studies and Art Education is a minor programme aimed at students from other master’s programmes in Aalto ARTS, other Aalto schools and other art universities in Finland, who want to develop competences in media literacy, visual communication, and contemporary visual culture and art, when working with different audiences, communities and individuals, and to draw upon contemporary visual cultural theory, art theory, cultural practices, and pedagogical encounters.
+Target group: The minor is aimed at students from other master’s programmes in Aalto ARTS, other Aalto schools and other art universities in Finland, who want to develop competences in art pedagogy and contemporary visual culture and art, when working with different audiences, communities and individuals, and to draw upon contemporary visual cultural theory, art theory, cultural practices, and pedagogical encounters.

+Application to the minor programme can be done via Aalto University eAge system’s internal minor application process.
+Application period for Aalto students is spring 2018.
 Please notice that this minor is arranged every other year.
-Application to the minor programme can be done via Aalto University eAge system’s internal minor application process.
-Application time for Aalto students is 1.-15.5.2016.
-Instructions for applying 2017-18
+No application 2019.
+See Instructions for applying

 Students from other Finnish universities apply via JOOPAS: https://haku.joopas.fi

 Upon application students must include to their application material their official Personal Study Plan (from their own major programme), a motivation letter and transcript.
 This material should be attached directly in eAge online system.